 Yes, usually, but to completely answer this question it would be helpful to know how the medical bills were paid to the provider.
 The answer might be different if the bills were paid in cash, private insurance, or a public plan such as Medicare or Medi-Cal.

 A medical malpractice lawyer is a lawyer that sues health care providers for negligent care.
 In California, "health care provider" has a specific definition, but generally refers to doctors (M.D., D.C.), nurses, hospitals, and nursing homes.
-To determine whether care was "negligent," the medical...Read more »
+To determine whether care was...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.